 Our Teaching Philosophy

 Biblical Perspective: We seek to be a Christian School providing children with an education grounded in the truth that God is creator, sustainer, and redeemer.
-We believe that the Bible as the written Word of God is the Truth by which the Holy Spirit enlightens our understanding of God, the world and ourselves is the infallible authority by which He directs and governs all our activities, including the education of our children.
-Scripture shapes everything we do at PUCS.
-(II Timothy 3:16; Ephesians 6:4) We desire to take seriously the call to stewardship of our children’s growth and development.
-All of life, including the studies and disciplines in which our children are engaged, are governed and directed by the authority of the Scriptures.
+We believe that the Bible as the written Word of God is the Truth by which the Holy Spirit enlightens our understanding of God, the world, and ourselves.
+It is the infallible authority by which He directs and governs all our activities, including the education of our children.
 As a school community, we strive to demonstrate the principles, which God has defined for us in Scripture, as we work together in unity.

 Our Educational Practices

-Achievement tests are scheduled in the spring for students in grades 2 through 8.
-To aid us in evaluating each child’s understanding of academic skills, we administer a nationally-normed achievement test.
-They also give teachers feedback on instructional strengths and weakness.
-Keep in mind that these scores do not report on a child’s spiritual, social, emotional, physical or attitudinal growth, but are simply indicators of general academic progress.
-Furthermore, they are just one indicator of the child’s academic progress.
+Achievement tests are scheduled in the spring for students in grades 2-8.
+These nationally-normed tests give teachers feedback on student understanding and their own instructional strengths and weakness.
+Keep in mind that these scores do not report on a child’s spiritual, social, emotional, physical, or attitudinal growth, but are simply indicators of general academic progress.

 The late September camping trip is a parent-led elementary school (grades K-8) annual event.
 Teachers and parent volunteers supervise the trip.
 We encourage one member of each family to attend, if possible.